Nathasan1410/ASCEND-RPG-FITNESS-APP/README.md

 ## 🎨 Opik AI Flow Diagrams

+(examples are being taken from the OPIK AI dashboard, not using screenshot to maximize the spaces)

 ASCEND uses Opik AI's LLM-as-a-Judge technology in multiple scenarios to ensure fair, consistent evaluation of user workouts.
 The following diagrams illustrate how Opik AI processes different types of user reports and workout scenarios:

 ### User False Report Scenario